Mel Henson, head of Words that Sell answers your questions....

 For the last five years, I have split my time equally between two roles.
 As Head of Creative for the international CRO agency, AWA digital, I have worked on web copy for clients including Mothercare, Dunelm, Thompson & Morgan and Canon.

 As Head of Words that Sell, I and my team have written copy for some of the UK’s leading mail order companies including Aspace, Cotton Traders, Donald Russell, House of Bath and Muddy Puddles.

 On the training side, I've run copywriting workshops for the University of Bedfordshire also trained copywriters at various client companies, including Kew Gardens, Davy’s and Lyco.

 I began my career in over 20 years ago, working as an executive in top 20 London advertising agencies on consumer accounts including Veet hair remover, Carte D’Or Ice Cream and retail brands such as Currys and MFI.
 I learned the fundamentals of direct marketing at Ogilvy & Mather Direct, the world’s largest direct marketing agency.

 In 1995, I moved to Luxembourg and began a new career as a features writer and copywriter.
 I returned to the UK three years later and practiced general copywriting before specialising in multi-channel retailing and setting up Words That Sell in 2005.
 Two years later, I expanded to take on a team of trained, specialist writers, in response to growing industry demand for well-priced, well-crafted, accurate product copy, delivered on time to a fixed budget.

-I am a member of Catex (Catalogue Exchange) frequently speaking at conferences such as the Direct Commerce Association and the Professional Copywriter's Network.
-I am also on the judging panel for the ECMOD 360 awards and an Ambassador for Women's Enterprise.
+I am a member of Catex (Catalogue Exchange) frequently speaking at conferences such as the Direct Commerce Association, Digital Growth Unleashed and the Copywriting Conference.
+I am also an Expert Commentator for Smart Insights, a judge for the ECMOD 360 awards and an Ambassador for Women's Enterprise.